scalastuff/scalaleafs/user-interaction.md

 "#button" #> onclick(println("button clicked"))
 {% endhighlight %}

 User interaction usually requires updating the output page as well.
-To this end, `Var`s can be used.
+The use of `Var`s greatly simplifies this.
 A var is a mutable data container that can be bound to an XML transformation.
 Whenever the data changes, the transformation is run again and the result is sent back to the browser as a partial page update.
+Vars can be mapped onto other vars.
+See [Var](/var.html) for details.

 {% highlight html %}
 <html>